pick68/vscode-json-editor/README.md

 # Json Editor

 A vscode extension to preview and edit JSON documents in a simple tree view, based on <https://jsoneditoronline.org>.

+Forked from https://github.com/sunmorgus/vscode-json-editor, updated to work in WSL2

 ##
 To start open the command pallete and type `json`.
 `View>Command Palette> JSON Editor: Start JSON editor session`